DCC-EX/website/docs/throttles/ex-webthrottle.md

 # DCC++ EX Web Throttle

-This is a prototype for a new DCC++ EX Throttle/Controllercthat can connect to the DCC++ EX Commmand Station directly through the USB port of a computer.
+This is  a new DCC++ EX Throttle/Controller that can connect to the DCC++ EX Commmand Station directly through the USB port of a computer.

 ## What you need to setup the project